michaeldmcqueen/resources.gmt.com-website/_woh_resources/2-schedule-menu-packing/sample-menu.md

 **BREAKFAST**&nbsp;

 * Participants will have one or more of the following options:&nbsp;
-  * Waffles, sausage, English muffins, eggs, cheese, biscuits and gravy, bacon
+  * French toast, sausage, English muffins, eggs, cheese, biscuits and gravy, or bacon

-  * Accompaniments (each day): Cereal, yogurt, toast, peanut butter, fruit, oatmeal, milk, coffee and juice
+  * Accompaniments (each day): Cereal, yogurt, toast, peanut butter, fruit, oatmeal, milk, coffee, and juice

   * Please note: Friday morning will be a continental breakfast.

 **LUNCH**&nbsp;

-Lunches are picnic style and at the worksites.
-There will be: Sliced ham or turkey for sandwiches, wheat bread, lettuce, tomatoes, cheese, chips, a fruit or vegetable and a treat like a granola bar or cookie.
-Peanut butter and jelly sandwiches will be available each day too.
+Lunches are picnic style and at the work sites.
+There will be: Sliced ham or turkey for sandwiches, wheat bread (Monday and Wednesday), tortillas (Tuesday and Thursday), lettuce, tomatoes, cheese, chips, a fruit or vegetable, and a treat like a granola bar, cookie, or brownie.
+Peanut butter and jelly sandwiches will be available each day as well.

 Beverages on the work site:

-* Participants will need to fill their water bottles that they brought with them before they leave the lodging facility each day
+* Participants will need to fill the water bottles that they brought with them before they leave the lodging facility each day
 * Each crew will bring a full 5-gallon water container with them to the project site to refill their own bottles

 **DINNER**&nbsp;

 **Sunday**: Pizza&nbsp;

-**Monday**: Pasta, marinara and alfredo sauce, vegetable, dinner rolls, and dessert
+**Monday**: Pulled pork, mac and cheese, vegetable, and dessert

 **Tuesday**: DINNER ON YOUR OWN&nbsp;

-**Wednesday**: Pulled pork, mac and cheese, vegetable, and dessert
+**Wednesday**: Taco bar with flour tortillas, taco shells, tortilla chips, ground beef, black beans, lettuce, tomato, cheese, onion, sour cream, salsa, and dessert

-**Thursday**: Taco bar with flour tortillas, taco shells, tortilla chips, ground beef, black beans, lettuce, tomato, cheese, onion, sour cream, salsa, and dessert
+**Thursday**: Pasta, marinara and alfredo sauce, vegetable, dinner rolls, and dessert

-**Salad bar** (every night except Thursday): Featuring mixed green, carrots, hard boiled eggs, black beans, croutons, sliced turkey or ham, and Ranch and Italian dressing; available every night
+**Salad bar available every night**: Featuring mixed green, carrots, hard boiled eggs, black beans, croutons, sliced turkey or ham, and Ranch and Italian dressing

 **Beverages:** Lemonade or fruit punch will be available&nbsp;

-Dessert items may include: Ice cream cups, ice cream sandwiches, or strawberry shortcake
+Dessert items may include: Ice cream cups, ice cream sandwiches, popsicles, or strawberry shortcake

 ---

-If you have a participant that has to eat gluten-free–please let us know.
-We can have a few gluten-free options at camp, but we need to know in advance.&nbsp;
+If you have a participant that has to eat gluten-free, please let us know.
+We have a few gluten-free options, but we need to know in advance so that we can ensure we have enough items available.&nbsp;

-Please note that we do have peanut butter on our menu.&nbsp;
+Please note that we have peanut butter on our menu.&nbsp;

 ---